TalBar4444/CustomStepView/README.md

                     }
                 });
 ```
+### `setIndicatorView(Context context,
+                      int stepsCount,
+                      int lineColor,
+                      int lineStrokeWidth,
+                      int circleColor,
+                      int circleStrokeWidth,
+                      int stepRadius,
+                      int stepIconOrColor,
+                      int padding,
+                      Callback_OnStepClickListener listener)`

-# Existing Functionality
+## Existing Functionality
-Below is a list of the main functionalities:

-- **Parameters**:
 - `context`:
     - The context in which the view is being used.
 This is usually the activity or fragment that contains the step indicator.

-int stepsCount - The total number of steps in the step indicator.
+- `stepsCount`: The total number of steps in the step indicator.
 This determines how many circles will be drawn in the indicator.

-int lineColor - The color of the lines that connect the circles.
+- `lineColor`: The color of the lines that connect the circles.
 This can be a reference to a color resource (e.g., `R.color.lineColor`) or a direct color value.

-int lineStrokeWidth - The Width of the stroke line
+- `lineStrokeWidth`: The Width of the stroke line

-int circleColor - The color of the empty circles that represent steps that have not yet been completed.
+- `circleColor`: The color of the empty circles that represent steps that have not yet been completed.
 This can also be a color resource or a direct color value.

-int circleStrokeWidth - The Width of the stroke circle
+- `circleStrokeWidth`: The Width of the stroke circle

-int stepRadius - The size circle radius
+- `stepRadius`: The size circle radius

-int stepIconOrColor - The color of the circles that represent completed steps.
+- `stepIconOrColor`: The color of the circles that represent completed steps.
 This color fills the circles when a step is marked as completed.

-int padding - padding for the all step Indicator
+- `padding`: padding for the all step Indicator

 - `textColor`:
     - The color of the text that appears inside the circles or as labels above/beside them.
 This can be a color resource or a direct color value.
 It applies to both the step numbers inside the circles and the labels (if provided).